-Clear Level II Education Specialist Deaf and Hard-of-Hearing
+Clear Level II Education Specialist Deaf and Hard-of-Hearing (California Only)

 Please see additional Credential requirements listed at the end of this Special Education Department section of the catalog.